So what’cha, what’cha, what’cha want?

 We especially think the wheels look pretty rad.
 In fact, my 6.5-year-old is working on growing a mustache so he can use these wheels when riding his fixie!
 Between the frame and wheels, this bike (minus the gears of course) would fit in perfectly at a Red Hook Crit.

-The aluminum frame has a flat paint finish instead of the traditionally glossy shine, and although I’ve always been a guy who wanted his bling to be shiny, the flat finish has grown on me and I think it adds another unique (not expensive) characteristic to the bike.
+The durable steel frame has a flat paint finish instead of the traditionally glossy shine, and although I’ve always been a guy who wanted his bling to be shiny, the flat finish has grown on me and I think it adds another unique (not expensive) characteristic to the bike.

 The welds are all done beautifully and I’m a big fan of the big and bold front end.
 Who looks at the welds you ask?
 The welds are what holds the bike together and I would like my son to lose his two front teeth the organic way instead of the concrete sidewalk way.